AndrewKagotho/dev-eaeye/README.md

 ## Walkthrough

 - Viewing books in the library inventory:
   <img src='./src/assets/books-desktop.jpeg' />
   - `Issue` redirects to the `Issue` page and preloads the selected book for issue
-  - `Edit` opens the book update form with a delete option
+  - `Edit` opens the book update form with an option to delete
   - Can search by title, author and ISBN
 - Adding a new book:
   <img src='./src/assets/book-new-desktop.jpeg' />
   - The ISBN is a required field